The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 • July 20: Prosecutors alert federal judge of attempted witness tampering by Bankman-Fried.

-• July 26: Judge places gag order on Bankman-Fried.
+• July 26: Judge places a gag order on Bankman-Fried.
 Prosecutors drop campaign finance charge.

 • Aug.
 11: Bankman-Fried's bail is revoked.